 In aviation we have three well known pressure instruments and they are listed below and shown to the right:

 To be able to measure the dynamic pressure the pitot tube must face forward in the undisturbed airflow.
-The movement of the aircraft creates a pressure increased with outside static pressure and this total pressure is then fed through tubing (pitot line) to the airspeed indicator.
+The movement of the aircraft creates a dynamic pressure increased with outside static pressure and this total pressure is then fed through tubing (pitot line) to the airspeed indicator.
 This indicator will subtract static pressure so that the indication is correct.

 Usually taken at the fuselage and even more common at both sides to equalize pressure when the aircraft is flown out of balance or due the nature of airflow around the airframe (turbulence from the propeller slipstream).